-So you want to learn about the opera?
+So you want to learn about opera?
 Well, you've come to the right place.
-This guide will take you through all the important steps necessary to become an Opera aficionado.

 Fun Fact!: The word 'opera' is plural for 'opus' which means 'work' in latin.

-Although there is no difference in quality between short, fun, comedic operas versus long, dramatic, tragedies, there is a basic consensus in what the first steps are when it comes to the opera.
-An opera novice should not be listening to Wagner, for instance, the same way a classical music amateur should not listen to Mahler.
-The first step must be something light and simple.
-Something with an memorable melody.
 The two composers that immediately come to mind are Rossini and Mozart.
 Italians are known for their operas, which is why it is fitting that the first thing you listen to be by an Italian composer.
 The selected piece is from Gioachino Rossini's opera Il Barbiere di Siviglia, a good starting point for opera learners.
-This piece is an aria, which means that it is sung by only one person.
-In this case, the singer has a Tenor voice.
+This piece is an aria, which means that it features only one person.
+In this case, the singer is a tenor.
 This is the second-highest male voice, after counter-tenor, The other male voices are baritone and bass, the latter of which being the lowest.
 This aria is from the first act of this comedic opera.
 Enjoy!

 Ecco ridente in cielo performed by Juan Diego Florez at the Royal Opera House.